UCI-Networking-Group/PoliGraph/docs/usenix-artifact-evaluation.md

 ```

 The row indicates that the data type "technical information" is defined in 126 and used in 311 privacy policies, and possible specific data types are listed in the last column.

+## Additional Experiments

+This document only covers the four experiments mentioned in our USENIX'23 Artifact Appendix.
+We provide another document [Artifact Evaluation (Additional Experiments)](./usenix-artifact-evaluation-additional.md) to show how to reproduce results in Sections 5.3 and 5.4 of our main paper.